un4ckn0wl3z/still-run-pb/README.md

 # still-run-pb
-certificate must be start at 01/01/2018
+Note: certificate must be start at 01/01/2018